Home —> LED Lighting for PCB and Electronics Inspection: Solder, Components and Traces

 IC Marking and Serialisation Reading

 IC marking verification and datamatrix or barcode reading on component packages are common tasks in electronics inspection.
-The marking is typically laser-etched or ink-printed on a plastic or ceramic package body.
+The marking is usually laser-etched or ink-printed on a plastic or ceramic package body.
 The contrast between the marking and the package surface depends on the marking type, package colour, and illumination conditions.

 Handling Reflective Gold and Tin Surfaces Without Glare